philzon/helm-assert/README.md

 ## License

-This project licensed under Apache License 2.0.
+This project is licensed under Apache License 2.0.
-See [LICENSE](LICENSE) for the full license details.
+See [LICENSE.txt](LICENSE.txt) for the full license details.